King Charles III crowned with regal pomp, cheers, and shrugs

 As Charles and the key royals joined a magnificent military procession after the ceremony, Harry stood waiting outside the abbey until a car arrived to drive him away.

-Large crowds cheered as Charles and Queen Camilla, who was also crowned, rode in the gold state carriage from the abbey to Buckingham Palace, accompanied by a procession of 4,000 troops and military bands playing jaunty tunes.
+Large crowds cheered as Charles and Queen Camilla, who was also crowned, rode in the Gold State Carriage from the abbey to Buckingham Palace, accompanied by a procession of 4,000 troops and military bands playing jaunty tunes.
 From the palace balcony, the king and queen waved to a sea of people.

 This story was reported by The Associated Press.
 AP writers Sylvia Hui and Brian Melley contributed to this report.